 Gaz Métro and the Port of Montreal hope that the availability of LNG supply solutions will be a first step in encouraging shipowners to follow the lead taken by Groupe Desgagnés and, in turn, move toward this efficient, cost-effective and clean option.

-When cooled to -160°C, natural gas changes from a gas to a liquid.
+About LNG When cooled to -160°C, natural gas changes from a gas to a liquid.
 In liquid form, it takes up 600 times less space than in its gaseous state.
 In the same space, it is therefore possible to store 600 times more energy with LNG than with natural gas in a gaseous state—a definite advantage in terms of transportation and storage.
-Liquefied natural gas comes from Gaz Métro's liquefaction plant in the East of Montréal, in operation for 45 years.
+Liquefied natural gas comes from Gaz Métro's liquefaction plant in the East of Montreal, in operation for 45 years.
 Once liquefied, natural gas is stored in the plant's cryogenic tanks.
-The plant has two loading docks for filling tanker trucks, which supply refuelling stations or service customers directly.
+The plant has two loading docks for filling tanker trucks, which supply refueling stations or service customers directly.
 LNG can then be distributed to customers within a radius of over 1,000 km from the LSR plant.

-With more than $7 billion in assets, Gaz Métro is a leading energy provider.
-It is the largest natural gas distribution company in Québec, where its network of over 10,000 km of underground pipelines serves more than 300 municipalities and more than 205,000 customers.
+About Gaz Metro With more than $7 billion in assets, Gaz Métro is a leading energy provider.
+It is the largest natural gas distribution company in Quebec, where its network of over 10,000 km of underground pipelines serves more than 300 municipalities and more than 205,000 customers.
 Gaz Métro is also present in Vermont, where it has more than 315,000 customers.
 There, it operates through its subsidiaries in the electricity production market and the electricity and natural gas distribution market.
 Gaz Métro is actively involved in developing and operating innovative, promising energy projects, including natural gas as fuel, liquefied natural gas as a replacement for higher emission-producing energies, the production of wind and solar power, and the development of biomethane.
-Gaz Métro is a major energy sector player that takes the lead in responding to the needs of its customers, regions and municipalities, local organizations, and communities while also satisfying the expectations of its Partners (GMi and Valener) and employees.